Nutaboy/portfolio/content/docs/chapter2/basic-concepts.md

 Task: Check the MAC-Address for the device you're currently using.

-Question: Which devices that communicate with the TCP/IP reference model use MAC-Addresse?
+Question: Which devices that communicate with the TCP/IP reference model use MAC-Addresses?

 ## TCP/IP Layer 2 (ISO/OSI Layer 3)